 There are two default locations for font installation: /Library/Fonts/ and/Library/Fonts/.

-- ~/Library/Fonts/ – When fonts are installed at this location, they are only available to a particular user.
+- ~/Library/Fonts/: When fonts are installed at this location, they are only available to a particular user.

-- /Library/Fonts/ – When you use this location, fonts are available to all users on a Mac device.
+- /Library/Fonts/: When you use this location, fonts are available to all users on a Mac device.

-We will be using /Library/Fonts/ location to download and Install the font files.
+We will be using /Library/Fonts/ location to download and install the font files.
 This way, we will ensure that fonts are available to all users of the Mac device.
 Let’s check the steps:

-Step 1 – Copy Font Files to a Publicly Accessible Location
+Step 1: Copy Font Files to a Publicly Accessible Location

-First step is to copy the font files to a publicly accessible location.
+The first step is to copy the font files to a publicly accessible location.
 For demonstration purpose, we will use Azure storage container.
 Let’s check the steps to create it and use it for the font files.

 To create a storage account using the Microsoft Azure portal, search for Storage account and select the Create option.
 Then, fill in the necessary details to complete the process.